777arc/textbook/content/multipath_fading.rst

 Fading
 *************************

-What usually happens is we get a mix of constructive and destructive interference, and it changes over time as the Rx, Tx, or environment is moving/changing.
+What tends to happen is we get a mix of constructive and destructive interference, and it changes over time as the Rx, Tx, or environment is moving/changing.
 We use the term "fading" when referring to the effects of a multipath channel **changing** over time.
 That's why we often refer to it as "multipath fading"; it's really the combination of constructive/destructive interference and a changing environment.
 What we end up with is a SNR that varies over time; changes are usually on the order of milliseconds to microseconds, depending on how fast the Tx/Rx is moving.
 Beneath is a plot of SNR over time in milliseconds that demonstrates multipath fading.

 .. image:: ../_static/multipath_fading.png
    :scale: 100 %